Therapeutic target discovery using Boolean network attractors: improvements of kali: Introduction

 \section{Introduction}

 In a previous article, an algorithm for \textit{in silico} therapeutic target discovery was presented in its first version \cite{poret2014silico}.
-In the present article, updates made on this algorithm, named kali, are described.
-The complete background was introduced in the previous article whose some important concepts are recalled in \hyperref[brief]{\textit{Appendix \ref*{brief}}} page \pageref{brief}.
+In the present article, the improvements made on this algorithm, named kali, are described.
+The complete background was introduced in the previous article whose some important concepts are recalled in \hyperref[brief]{\texttt{Appendix 1}} page \pageref{brief}.

-kali still belongs to the logic-based modeling formalism \cite{le2015quantitative,wynn2012logic,morris2010logic}, mainly Boolean networks \cite{albert2014boolean,wang2012boolean}, and keeps its original goal: searching for therapeutic interventions aimed at healing the supplied pathologically disturbed biological network.
-Such a network is intended to model the mechanisms of the studied disease and is on what kali operates.
-In this work, therapeutic interventions are combinations of targets, these combinations being named bullets.
-Targets are components of the considered network, such as enzymes or transcription factors, and can be subjected to inhibitions or activations.
-This is what bullets specify: which targets and which action to apply on them.
+kali still belongs to the logic-based modeling formalism \cite{le2015quantitative,wynn2012logic,morris2010logic}, mainly Boolean networks \cite{albert2014boolean,wang2012boolean}, and keeps its original goal: searching for therapeutic interventions aimed at healing a supplied pathologically disturbed biological network.
+Such a network is intended to model the biological mechanisms of a studied disease and is on what kali operates.
+Therapeutic interventions are combinations of targets, these combinations being named bullets.
+Targets are network components, such as enzymes or transcription factors, and can be subjected to inhibition or activation.
+This is what bullets specify: which targets and which actions to apply on them.

-The pivotal assumption on which kali is based is that the attractors of a dynamical system, such as a Boolean network, are associated with the phenotypes of the modeled biological system, such as a signaling pathway.
+The pivotal assumption on which kali is based postulates that the attractors of a dynamical system, such as a Boolean network, are associated with the phenotypes of the modeled biological system.
 In other words: attractors model phenotypes \cite{jaeger2014bioattractors}.
-This assumption was successfully used in several works \cite{cho2016attractor,gan2016analysis,davila2015modeling,crespo2013detecting,fumia2013boolean,cheng2013biomolecular,creixell2012navigating} and makes sense since the steady states of a dynamical system, the attractors, should correspond to the steady states of the modeled biological system, the phenotypes.
+This assumption was successfully applied in several works \cite{cho2016attractor,gan2016analysis,davila2015modeling,crespo2013detecting,fumia2013boolean,cheng2013biomolecular,creixell2012navigating} and makes sense since the steady states of a dynamical system, the attractors, should mirror the steady states of the modeled biological system, the phenotypes.